How to Become a Dietitian: Degrees, Certification & Jobs

-Sources: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Dietitians and Nutritionists.
+Sources: U.S. Bureau of Labor Statistics Occupational Employment Statistics, 2019

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Earning a nutrition degree can open more opportunities than you might expect.
 Your primary goal is to promote healthy eating, but you can do this in a variety of ways.
-As more people realize the benefits of treating their body well, you may notice a variety of hot jobs in nutrition and health cropping up.
+As more people realize the benefits of treating their body well, you may notice a variety of nutrition and health programs cropping up.

 Nutrition experts are a sought-after bunch in the media.
 From providing insight on a major television network to authoring a column in a women’s magazine, nutritionists and dietitians can spread the word about healthy eating one media outlet at a time.